About

 Lithium

-Flagship Minerals has two lithium projects.
+Flagship Minerals has two lithium projects, both strategic in terms of geography and markets.

 Lithium is the key component in Lithium-ion batteries, which power electric vehicles (EV) and battery energy storage systems (ESS).
 The Lithium supply chain has two primary supply sources, typically referred to as hard rock and brine.
 Hard rock is split again into spodumene and other sources.
 Since Lithium entered the mainstream investor vernacular in early 2016, the industry has gone through a steep learning curve, with the cost structure of Lithium producers and the environment they operate in determining the economic viability of many Lithium projects, particularly in the low Lithium price environments of 2019-20 and 2024.
-As a result, many hard rock projects, particularly those which have lower Lithium grades and are situated in high-cost environments, have been rendered marginal to uneconomic, with some commentators suggesting that as at December 2024 about half of the Lithium producers were operating at a loss.
+As a result, many hard rock projects, particularly those which have lower Lithium grades and which are situated in high-cost environments, have been rendered marginal to uneconomic, with some commentators suggesting that as at March 2025 about half of the Lithium producers were operating at a loss.

 Lithium from brines is generally much lower cost than hard rock.
 As a result, there has been a greater focus on Lithium brine projects in the current price environment.
 This is why Flagship Minerals has exposure to brine and has Lithium projects which are strategically located in low-cost environments near major Lithium chemical and EV manufacturing hubs.